-Specifically, the Group controls an investee if and only if the Group has all of the following:
+Specifically the Course control on investor if and only if the Course has all of the following

-- Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); - Exposure, or rights, to variable returns from its involvement with the investee; and - The ability to use its power over the investee to affect its returns.

-When the Group has less than a majority of the voting or similar rights of an investee, the Group considers all relevant facts and circumstances in assessing whether it has power over an investee, including:

-- The contractual arrangement(s) with the other vote holders of the investee; - Rights arising from other contractual arrangements; - The Group's voting rights and potential voting rights.
+Specii incarry, the Group controls an investee it and only if the Group has an of the following: Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); Exposure, or rights, to variable returns from its involvement with the investee; and The ability to use its power over the investee to affect its returns.
+When the Group has less than a majority of the voting or similar rights of an investee, the Group considers all relevant facts and circumstances in assessing whether it has power over an investee, including: The contractual arrangement(s) with the other vote holders of the investee; Rights arising from other contractual arrangements; П The Group's voting rights and potential voting rights.